CraigDermody/CraigDermody.github.io/_articles/it-pays-to-pick-low-hanging-fruit.md

 When internal capability is weak, modernization becomes brittle.
 A consultant builds a dashboard that no one can maintain.
 A new form goes live, but design flaws create avoidable errors and extra calls from the public.
 A project drags because nobody has a consistent method for gathering requirements.
 The organization spends money on technology while daily work still runs on manual effort, workarounds, and a few helpful employees who quietly become bottlenecks.

 That is why I think training is often misunderstood in government.
 It is usually framed as professional development, something nice to offer when budgets and schedules allow.
 In practice, it can be operational infrastructure.

-## The failure mode is not a lack of ambition

 A lot of modernization work is treated as a procurement problem.
 Acquire the right platform, outsource the build, and the organization will get more efficient.
 The problem is that software does not automatically create internal competence.